Introduction A patent application is a formal form of request pending approval from the authorized…

 History of 35 USC 285

-The fee-shifting provision of the Patent Act was recodified as 35 USC 285 as “the court in exceptional cases may award reasonable attorney fees to the prevailing party.”The whole debate now shifted to qualification of ‘exceptional cases.’
-The courts, for next three decades, ignored the amendment and continued with its previous position under section 70 of the Act.
-After 1982, district courts started considering the patent suits in totality of the circumstances when taking decision under 35 USC 285.
+The fee-shifting provision of the Patent Act was recodified as 35 USC 285 as “the court in exceptional cases may award reasonable attorney fees to the prevailing party.”The whole debate now shifted to the qualification of ‘exceptional cases.’
+The courts, for the next three decades, ignored the amendment and continued with its previous position under section 70 of the Act.
+After 1982, district courts started considering the patent suits in the totality of the circumstances when taking decisions under 35 USC 285.

 1) The litigation is brought in subjective bad faith, and

 The Court stated that the case is to be considered as ‘exceptional’ under section 285 only when there has been material inappropriate conduct related to the matter in litigation, such as willful infringement, fraud or inequitable conduct in procuring the patent, misconduct during litigation, vexatious or unjustified litigation.
 The litigation was considered to be ‘objectively baseless’ if it is ‘so unreasonable that no reasonable litigant could believe it would succeed.’

 The US Supreme Court decided the two cases, Octane Fitness, LLC v.
 Icon Health and Fitness, Inc. and Highmark Inc. v.
 Allcare Health Management System, Inc., on April 29, 2014, that have loosened the restriction on patent lawsuit fee-shifting provision of US Patent Act.